Heydon/readabilityCheckerCLI/README.md

 # Readability CLI

-A node CLI for testing the readability of content using the **Flesch Reading Ease** scale.
+A node.js CLI for testing the readability of content using the **Flesch Reading Ease** scale.
 Can parse local HTML files or URLs.

 Returns